Generic Name: Hydroxyprogesterone Caproate Injection (Makena) (hye droks ee proe JES te rone CAP ro ate)

 If OVERDOSE is suspected:

-- If your symptoms do not improve or if they become worse, check with your doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

 More about Makena (hydroxyprogesterone)

-- Side Effects
+- Makena Side Effects

 - During Pregnancy